zehfernandes/jquery.fullContent/README.md

 ## The Map Positon

-This parameter you can config the position which want your stage.
+This parameter you can configuring the position which want your stage.
 V - vertical position
 H - horizontal position